Indian court's coal block ruling may have wider economic impact

-Shares in resource stocks fell further following a broad sell-off on Monday after the ruling, which jeopardized projects built around the blocks and threatens to exacerbate a shortage of the fuel.
+Shares in resource stocks fell further following a broad sell-off on Monday after the ruling, which jeopardised projects built around the blocks and threatens to exacerbate a shortage of the fuel.

 “The ruling creates uncertainty and has to be resolved quickly.
 I hope the Supreme Court gives a clear roadmap in September,” said Samir Arora, a fund Manager at Helios Capital in Singapore.